xraypy/xraylarch/doc/installation.rst

 without these packages installed, but especially `wxpython` and `pymatgen` are heavily used and should be installed.

-There is already a `conda-forge` package for X-ray Larch, so from a shell it may be that all you need to do is run
+There is a `conda-forge` package for X-ray Larch, so from a shell it may be that all you need to do is run

 .. code:: bash